awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 ## Step 1: Generate Server and Client Certificates and Keys<a name="cvpn-getting-started-certs"></a>

 This tutorial uses mutual authentication\.
-With mutual authorization, Client VPN uses certificates to perform authentication between the client and the server\.
+With mutual authentication, Client VPN uses certificates to perform authentication between the client and the server\.

 For detailed steps to generate the server and client certificates and keys, see [Mutual Authentication](authentication-authorization.md#mutual)\.

 ## Step 2: Create a Client VPN Endpoint<a name="cvpn-getting-started-endpoint"></a>

-When you create a Client VPN endpoint, you create the VPN construct to which clients can connect to establish a VPN connection\.
+When you create a Client VPN endpoint, you create the VPN construct to which clients can connect in order to establish a VPN connection\.

 After you create the Client VPN endpoint, take note of the following:
 + The initial state of the Client VPN endpoint is `pending-associate`\.
 Clients can only establish a VPN connection after you associate at least one target network\.